£275,000

 See which agents are selling fastest and at the best prices in Angle.

-Three-bedroom properties represent the most active segment in the current market, with four listings averaging £324,875.
+---PASSAGE 5--- Three-bedroom properties represent the most active segment in the current market, with two listings averaging £305,000.
 These homes appeal to families and second-home buyers looking for a manageable property size in a highly desirable location.
 The village's conservation area status, with its 39 listed buildings including the medieval St Mary's Church and the historic Angle Tower House, adds character and desirability to properties throughout the village.
 The presence of successful holiday let businesses in the village also indicates demand from investors seeking properties with letting potential in this tourism-focused area, particularly given the stunning coastal scenery and proximity to beaches at East and West Angle Bay.

 Angle occupies a distinctive position on the Pembrokeshire coast, nestled in a sheltered valley between East Angle Bay and West Angle Bay, just a few metres above sea level.
 The village's history dates back to the post-conquest period around 1100, and its medieval street pattern remains largely intact today.
 The village was designated as a Conservation Area by the Pembrokeshire Coast National Park in 1995, covering 162.3 hectares and encompassing 22 listed buildings within the conservation boundary.
 This protected status ensures that Angle retains its historic character, with buildings predominantly from the 19th century featuring unusual flat parapets that give a distinctive "colonial" character unique to this part of Pembrokeshire.
 Properties here are constructed from local limestone and red sandstone rubble, rendered in the traditional style, with slate roofs that reflect the vernacular architecture of south Pembrokeshire.